 - staff and board

-Anyone involved in direct implementation of Green Dot must be fully trained and certified.
-The minimum requirement for certification is a 4-day training that covers: the research foundation and conceptual model that informs the Green Dot strategy, the Green Dot persuasive speech, the Green Dot Bystander Training, social marketing, and evaluation and action planning.
+Anyone involved in direct implementation of Green Dot etc. must be fully trained and certified.
+The minimum requirement for certification is a 4.5-day training that covers: the research foundation and conceptual model that informs the Green Dot etc. strategy, the Green Dot etc. persuasive speech, the Green Dot etc. Bystander Training, social marketing, and evaluation and action planning.
 It is recommended, though not required, that supplemental training/consultation days are built in over the course of the first year that cover strategic planning, community buy-in/capacity building, and persuasive speaking.
 Site-specific technical support is also available.

-Those who are certified receive 32-hours of training by the Green Dot training team; a comprehensive instructor’s manual; a sample of the participant workbooks; training powerpoints and electronic versions of support materials including graphic design of social marketing materials, participant workbook, videos used during training and other necessary materials to launch Green Dot.
+Those who are certified receive 32-hours of training by the Green Dot etc. training team; comprehensive instructor’s manuals; training powerpoints and electronic versions of support materials including graphic design of social marketing materials, videos used during training and other necessary materials to launch Green Dot etc..